rs-lsl/CSSNet/README.md

 # CSSNet

+The code of the paper ‘**Hyperspectral Image Super-Resolution Network Based on Cross-Scale Nonlocal Attention**’.(TGRS)

 **UPDATE: We have open source the real ziyuan hyperspectral datasets used in this paper to contribute the hyperspectral image fusion field.**

 Include the hyperspectral image/pan image and hyperspectral image/multi-spectral image, which could be freely downloaded from the website: